SethuEapen/2D-Air-Hockey/README.md

 ### Misc.
 Other implementaions of physics can be seen throughout the source code

+## AI
+This AI is very basic and just moves towards the ball.
+To balance this, I made the AI overpowered by making it super fast and allowing it to basically prematurely end the game by slamming the puck through the wall.

 ## Special Thanks
 ### to [RealTutsGML](https://www.youtube.com/channel/UCOs7Q7IeuzgRyARaEqif75A) for Java game tutorials that helped with the strucure of this code.
 ### and Mr. Pederson for being an amazing teacher!
 Im going to miss you next year!